-After Zomato, now Swiggy takes action against customer for refusing food from non Hindu delivery boy
+After Zomato, now Swiggy takes action against customer for refusing food from non-Hindu delivery boy

 Meanwhile, a case has been registered against Kumar under relevant sections of the Indian Penal code (IPC).
 Further probe is underway.

-However, the complainant was allocated the responsibility to fulfill the order, which was refused at the customer's doorstep.
+However, the complainant was allocated the responsibility to fulfil the order, which was refused at the customer's doorstep.
 Kumar refused to take the food and ignored Mudassir when he reached to handover the ordered food.

 Earlier, a similar incident took place two months ago in Madhya Pradesh involving Zomato, another food delivery company.